hkparker/GlassComputeServer/README.md

 Server will run on port 8080.
 If you want to use GlassCompute with your own server, you'll have to update the URL in the GlassCompute ComputeActivity.java

+You'll also need to update the WolframAlphaResults.java appid variable with your own WolframAlpha Developer key.

 **To help enhance parsing**, take a look at the ResponseServer.java's public String parseQuery(String query) {} method.
 Basic string parsing must be conducted here and the result will be sent to WAs servers.